LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 10 - Change password page.md

 # Lesson 10 - Change password page

-Now it is time to implement change password feature for our logged in user.
-This lesson is no different than previous one in terms of complexity, actually a lot simpler since we won't be fetching anything from the server.
+Now it is time to implement the change password feature for our logged-in users.
+This lesson is no different than the previous one in terms of complexity, actually a lot simpler since we won't be fetching anything from the server.
 Our change password form will look like this.

 ![Change password page](assets/change-password.png)

-Before we go with implementation let's discuss few things first.
-Why can't we have change password fields on the same profile page?
+Before we go with implementation let's discuss a few things first.
+Why can't we have password fields on the same profile page?
 Well, some pages have that, but this also introduces new problems.

-- The concept of leaving blank password fields to keep same password sometimes is too complicated for the user.
+- The concept of leaving blank password fields to keep the same password sometimes is too complicated for the user.
 - It can be understood that there is no password.
 - It can be even more confusing if you have them displayed with meaningless asterisks.
 - How do we display field labels?
-All three fields optional?
-If at least one of them are filled you need the other two filled.
+Are all three fields optional?
+If at least one of them is filled you need the other two filled.
-- If all fields required why do I need to change my password if only thing I wan't to change is name?
+- If all fields are required why do I need to change my password if the only thing I want to change is the name?
-- Validation on backend of submitted form becomes more complex, and now has two responsibilities at once.
-One for account details, another for changing the password.
+- Validation on the backend of submitted forms becomes more complex, and now has two responsibilities at once.
+One for account details, and another for changing the password.

 There is no need to have password fields every time user wants to edit account details.
-Otherwise it is inevitable that at some point the user gets the validation error message unnecessarily.
+Otherwise, it is inevitable that at some point the user gets the validation error message unnecessarily.

-Having separate form to change password resolves all the issues above and makes both end-user's and developer's job a lot easier.
-That beeing said let's implement the form.
+Having a separate form to change passwords resolves all the issues above and makes both end-users and developers happy.
+That being said let's implement the form.

-1. Create change password store `src/stores/changePassword.js`.
+1. Create a change password store `src/stores/changePassword.js`.

 ```js
 import { reactive, ref } from "vue";